Hummingbird: Lifespan

 Hummingbirds have unusually long lifespans for organisms with such rapid metabolisms.
 Though many die during their first year of life, especially in the vulnerable period between hatching and fledging, those that survive may occasionally live a decade or more.
 Among the better-known North American species, the typical lifespan is probably 3 to 5 years.
 For comparison, the smaller shrews, among the smallest of all mammals, seldom live longer than 2 years.
 The longest recorded lifespan in the wild relates to a female broad-tailed hummingbird that was banded as an adult at least one year old, then recaptured 11 years later, making her at least 12 years old.
 Other longevity records for banded hummingbirds include an estimated minimum age of 10 years 1 month for a female black-chinned hummingbird similar in size to the broad-tailed hummingbird, and at least 11 years 2 months for a much larger buff-bellied hummingbird.

-Natural enemies
+Natural mortality

+Cold weather is likely the most common cause of hummingbird deaths, with human activities having mortality effects via habitat depletion, pesticide use, and collisions with building windows and vehicles.

 Predators

-Praying mantises have been observed as predators of hummingbirds.
-Other predators include domestic cats, dragonflies, frogs, orb-weaver spiders, and other birds, such as the roadrunner.
+Where present, domestic cats are a common predator of non-nested hummingbirds.
+Praying mantises have been observed as predators.
+Other predators include dragonflies, frogs, orb-weaver spiders, predatory birds, such as sharp-shinned hawks, roadrunners, and American kestrels, and snakes.

 Parasites

 Hummingbirds host a highly specialized lice fauna.
-Two genera of Ricinid lice, Trochiloecetes and Trochiliphagus, are specialized on them, often infesting 5–15% of their populations.
-In contrast, two genera of Menoponid lice, Myrsidea and Leremenopon, are extremely rare on them.
+Two genera of Ricinid lice, Trochiloecetes and Trochiliphagus, are specialized on them, infesting about 14% in one study of 22 species.
+In contrast, two genera of Menoponid lice, Myrsidea and Leremenopon, are rare on them.